tudelft3d/geogeeks/docs/cpp/install.md

 === ":simple-linux: Linux"
-    In the console: `sudo apt update` will install clang, gcc, and git.
+    In the console: `sudo apt install build-essential` will install clang, gcc, and git.

 === ":simple-windows: Windows"